mah0001/metadata-editor-docs-v2/documenting_geographic.md

     - time: duration
   - **`Size`** (*description/spatialRepresentationInfo/gridSpatialRepresentation/gridSpatialRepresentation/axisDimensionProperties/dimensionSize*) The length of the dimension.
   - **`Resolution`** (*description/spatialRepresentationInfo/gridSpatialRepresentation/gridSpatialRepresentation/axisDimensionProperties/resolution*) The dimension resolution: a resolution number associated to a unit of measurement.
 This is the resolution of the grid cell dimension.
 For example:
-    - for longitude/latitude dimensions, and a grid at 1deg x 5deg, the ‘row’ dimension will have a resolution of 1 deg and the ‘column’ dimension will have a resolution of 5 deg
+    - for longitude/latitude dimensions, and a grid at 1deg x 5deg, the ‘row’ dimension will have a resolution of 1 deg and the ‘column’ dimension will have a resolution of 5 deg.
     - for a “vertical” dimension, this will represent the elevation step.
 For example, the vertical resolution of the mean Ozone concentration between 40m and 50m altitude at a location of longitude x/ latitude y would be 10 m.
     - similar: in case of a spatial-temporal grid, the “time” resolution will represent the time lag (e.g., 1 year, 1 month, 1 week, etc.) between two measures.
   - **`Cell geometry`** (*description/spatialRepresentationInfo/gridSpatialRepresentation/gridSpatialRepresentation/cellGeometry*) The type of geometry used for grid cells.
 Possible values are: point, area, voxel, and stratum.
 Most “grids” are commonly area-based, but in principle a grid goes beyond this and the grid cells can target a point, an area, or a volume.